Kacper-Jakubiak/TierlistBrawlhalla/readme.md

 ## Overview

-This tool reads legend data from JSON files and creates a visual tierlist image ranking Brawlhalla legends by tier (S, A, B, C, etc.).
+App reads data from JSON files and creates a visual tierlist image ranking Brawlhalla legends by tier (S, A, B, C).
 If image creation fails, it falls back to displaying the tierlist in the console.

 ## Prerequisites